CAMP + ROAD TRIPS = EPIC ADVENTURES!

 Cave Springs Camp

-Our next big stop is the fabulous Cave Springs Camp, located in Beamsville, Ontario.
-We’ll return to camp style living - cabins, showers, kitchen prepared meals - and continue in our journey of learning through more workshops, service projects, worship times, etc. We’ll also create an opportunity for a swim in their pool or tackle Cave Spring’s high ropes course in your free time!
+Our next stop is the fabulous Cave Springs Camp, located in Beamsville, Ontario.
+We’ll have an opportunity for a swim in their pool or tackle Cave Spring’s high ropes course!

 Our last home for the final stretch of our journey.
 Ryerson Camp is a beautiful camp located near Turkey Point, overlooking Lake Erie.
 We will again return to camp-style living (cabins, showers, camp staff prepared meals) and pack our final days with more sessions, workshops, worship, leadership opportunities, and even a day trip into Simcoe for some service opportunities.
 And of course some times of fun campfires, games, and activities led by you - our fabulous campers!